4-H Livestock Judging

 - Each contestant must have a pencil and eraser.

-- Senior contestants will give 3 sets of oral reasons (1 swine, 1 beef, 1 sheep or goat).
+- Senior contestants will give 3 sets of oral reasons and answer 15 questions (1 swine, 1 beef, 1 sheep or goat).

 - Junior participants will answer 1 set of 15 questions (5 per specie).

-- Ten (10) minutes will be allowed for each class when no reasons are required, and fifteen (15) minutes will be allowed on the reasons classes.
+- Twelve (12) minutes will be allowed for each class when no reasons are required, and fifteen (15) minutes will be allowed on the reasons classes.
 Two (2) minutes will be allowed to give oral reasons to the judge.

-Each county may enter a total of three four-member teams and a unlimited number of individuals in the junior and senior contests.
-Those three teams can be two junior and one senior teams OR one junior and two senior teams.
+Each county may enter a total of four 4-member teams and an unlimited number of individuals in the junior and senior contests.
+Those four teams can be any combination of junior and senior teams as long as at least one of the four teams is in a different division.
 The scores from the three highest scoring individuals will be totaled for the team score.
 All individuals will be eligible for individual honors.

 There will be three classes of beef, three classes of swine and two classes of sheep.
 In addition, a class of meat goats (market or breeding class) may be substituted for any one class of the other three species.